 Understanding Reverse Charge Mechanism

-This mechanism is typically employed to enhance tax compliance and address challenges associated with cross-border transactions, especially in the realm of electronic commerce.
+This mechanism is used to improve tax compliance and tackle issues in cross-border transactions, especially in e-commerce.

 Scope of Ministerial Decision No. 262